isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > warning "Warning"
 > Virtual size of the image is 4.4G, since we agreed 10G the disk must be resized and root filesystem expanded before being containerized.
-Currently there is no way to specify disk capacity in containerDisk as it can be done with [emptyDisks](https://github.com/kubevirt/kubevirt/blob/master/docs/container-empty-disks.md#implementation).
+Currently, there is no way to specify disk capacity in containerDisk as it can be done with [emptyDisks](https://github.com/kubevirt/kubevirt/blob/master/docs/container-empty-disks.md#implementation).
 The size of the root filesystem and disk when running in KubeVirt is driven by the image.

 ```sh
 $ qemu-img resize golden-devstation-centos8-disk.qcow2 10G